Neon-Coders/ibrahimraimi/README.md

 <p>I'm Ibrahim Raimi Olayinka, i have found my passion in programming and am currently learning about django REST framework and how Sql Database works to build more exciting and wonderful projects.</p>

-<p>I spend most of my time with coding and trying to be better day by day.</p>

 <br>

 -> A student of <a href="https://www.freecodecamp.org">freecodecamp</a> and <a href="https://online-learning.harvard.edu/course/cs50-introduction-computer-science?delta=0">Harvard University CS50</a> <br>